In 2020, the coronavirus pandemic introduced Americans to many changes. One of them was adopting virtual hearings in court.

 What Is a Virtual Court Hearing?

-A virtual hearing is when all relevant parties to a legal case appear over one or more phone lines or via video conferencing instead of appearing in-person in for a court hearing.
+A virtual hearing is when all relevant parties to a legal case appear over one or more phone lines or via video conferencing instead of appearing in person for a court hearing.
 Many judges have conducted some proceedings via phone calls for several years.
 Most of these conversations addressed preliminary or status issues.
 Courts held few, if any, trials virtually.

-Today courts in most states are hearing actual court proceedings over video conferencing platforms such as Zoom.
+Today, courts in most states are hearing actual court proceedings over video conferencing platforms such as Zoom.
 The judge controls how and when each party can participate in the hearing or trial.

 Like in-person hearings, all legal matters requiring a court reporter or legal transcription service are recorded and available for review.

 Court hearings are legal if approved by the governing body that oversees the courts in a particular jurisdiction.
 The United States Constitution states that anyone charged with a crime and tried in the U.S. has the right to be heard by a jury of their peers.
-How that jury hears the case is evolving.
+How the jury hears the case is evolving.

-On March 27, 2020, President Donald Trump signed the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+On March 27, 2020, U.S. President Donald Trump signed the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 This legislation addressed several issues brought about by the pandemic, including how the federal court system handled cases.

 How Do Virtual Court Hearings Work?